 pip install bokeh

 Some of the Bokeh examples rely on sample data that is not included in the Bokeh GitHub repository or released packages, due to their size.
-Once Bokeh is installed, the sample data can be obtained by executing the following commands at a python prompt:
+Once Bokeh is installed, the sample data can be obtained by executing the following command at a Bash or Windows prompt:

 >>> import bokeh.sampledata >>> bokeh.sampledata.download()